defold/doc/docs/zh/manuals/texture-profiles.md

 ---
-title: Texture profiles in Defold
+title: Defold 中的纹理档案
 brief: Defold supports automatic texture processing and compression of image data.
 This manual describes the available functionality.
 ---

-# Texture profiles
+# 纹理档案

 Defold supports automatic texture processing and compression of image data (in *Atlas*, *Tile sources*, *Cubemaps* and stand-alone textures used for models, GUI etc).